The-Marcy-Lab-School-Assignments/full-stack-project-remix-evu725/README.md

 - A user can log out
 - A returning user who has an active session is automatically logged in when they revisit the app

-**Memo**
+**Expense**
-- A logged-in user can see all of their memos
+- A logged-in user can see all of their expenses
-- A logged-in user can create a new memo by entering description
+- A logged-in user can create a new expense by entering title, amount, category, and expense date
-- A logged-in user can mark a memo public or private
+- A logged-in user can mark a expense public or private
-- A logged-in user can delete a memo
+- A logged-in user can delete a expense

 ## Schema

 ```
 users
 ─────────────────────────────
 user_id         SERIAL PRIMARY KEY
 username        TEXT UNIQUE NOT NULL
 password_hash   TEXT NOT NULL

 memos
 ─────────────────────────────
-memo_id  SERIAL PRIMARY KEY
+expense_id      SERIAL PRIMARY KEY
+title           TEXT NOT NULL
+amount          NUMERIC(10,2) NOT NULL
-description TEXT NOT NULL
+category        TEXT NOT NULL
-is_public   BOOLEAN DEFAULT FALSE
+expense_date    DATE NOT NULL DEFAULT CURRENT_DATE
 user_id         INTEGER REFERENCES users(user_id) ON DELETE CASCADE
 ```

-A user has many capsules.
-Deleting a user cascades to delete all of their memos.
+A user has many expenses.
+Deleting a user cascades to delete all of their expenses.

 ## API Contract